spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 ### DO NOT USE SIMULATOR FOR IN-APP TESTING, USE YOUR DEVICE TO TEST.

-## Make sure your iTunes Connect App ID matches the bundle identifier in your project.
+## iTunes Connect App ID must match the bundle identifier in your project.

 ![My image](http://slickremix.com/gitub-InAppPurchaseManager-EXAMPLE-images/bundle%20identifier.png)